natir/blog/_posts/2018-10-06-binary-mapping-format.md

 |-----------+-------------+------+--------+--------+--------+--------+--------|

-BAM/CRAM compression aren't better than classic compression format (confirm preliminar result).
-Heaven the compression ratio are quiet similar in each format, this table confirm what we observe in previous section compression ratio are better on PAF than jPAF but jPAF still be smaller than PAF and I can't explain this.
+BAM/CRAM compression aren't better than classical compression format (confirm preliminary result).
+Even the compression ratios are quiet similar in each format.
+This table confirms what we observed in previous section: compression ratios are better on PAF than jPAF, but jPAF is still smaller than PAF.

-If you want to replicate results just follow instruction avaible at [github repro](https://github.com/natir/jPAF), full data are avaible her [nanopore]({{ POST_ASSETS_PATH }}/nanopore.csv), [pacbio]({{ POST_ASSETS_PATH }}/pacbio.csv).
+If you want to replicate these results, just follow the instructions avaible at [github repro](https://github.com/natir/jPAF).
+Full data are avaible here: [nanopore]({{ POST_ASSETS_PATH }}/nanopore.csv), [pacbio]({{ POST_ASSETS_PATH }}/pacbio.csv).

 ## Discussion

-Minimap generate to much match, but it's easy to remove unusual match, with fpa or with *ad hoc* tools.
-The format design to store mapping against reference isn't better than actual format compress with generalist algorithm.
+Minimap generates to much matches, but it's easy to remove unusual matches, with fpa or with *ad hoc* tools.
+The format designed to store mapping against reference isn't better than actual format compressed with a generalist algorithm.

-The main problem of jPaf is many quality, read\_index it's save disk space but loss in time and RAM.
-You can't stream out this format, you need to wait until all alignment are found before writing.
-If you want read file you need keep read\_index in RAM all time.
+The main problem of jPAF is also its directly related to its main quality: read\_index allows to save disk space, but at the cost of time and RAM.
+You can't stream out this format, you need to wait until all alignments are found before writing.
+If you want to read the file, you need keep read\_index in RAM all time.

-But I written it in two hours, the format is lossless and they save **33 to 64 %** of disk space.
+But I written it in two hours.
+The format is lossless and they save **33 to 64%** of disk space.
 Obviously we could save even more space by moving from a text format to a binary format, especially in the numeric and strand fields (7 bit per match).
 But it's easier to test things with a text file.

-In conclusion the solution of Shaun Jackman trouble are probably filtering, but in future with more and more long-read data we probably need it.
-This result encourages me to continue on this approch and I need read more thing about BAM/CRAM compression technic, canu ovlStore.
+In conclusion, the solutions of Shaun Jackman trouble are probably filtering, but in a future with more and more long-read data, we probably need it.
+This result encourages me to continue on this approch, and I need to read more things about BAM/CRAM compression technics, canu ovlStore.